luigiberrettini/distributed-logging-and-tracing-kata/solution.md

 ## Overview

-A service belonging to a distributed system is implemented by using custom code and a web framework.
+A service belonging to a distributed system is implemented by writing custom code that is called by a web framework.

-It is possible to correlate application logs and traces by means of correlation info stored in HTTP headers:
+It is possible to correlate application logs and traces by means of correlation information stored in HTTP headers:
- - retrieve info from headers if called by other service or generate new info
+ - the request pipeline customization either generates new info or retrieves info from the request headers (if the service was called by another one) then tracing the received call by means of the logging library
- - logging library uses correlation info
+ - the monitored service logs by means of the logging library
- - HTTP client forwards correlation info to called services
+ - HTTP client calls forward the correlation info (adding headers to the request) and trace outgoing calls by means of the logging library
- - HTTP client uses the logging library for logging and tracing purposes
+ - the logging library uses the correlation info to enrich messages

-Using a logging library and the related logging plugins, the solution is quickly adaptable to many programming languages (less custom code) and we can log also to a different target with no effort, should we need to do so.
+By using a logging library and logging to an UDP or, if messages should not be lost, TCP agent, the solution is quickly adaptable to many programming languages with less custom code to be maintained.

-Depending on the available logging plugins, messages can be published to RabbitMQ or Kafka.
-A message broker is used to allow for greater scalability and decouple applications from the log and trace management system.
+Agents do not need to be implemented in multilpe languages and are deployed locally to avoid network-related issues.
+A message broker is used to allow for greater scalability and decouple applications from the log and trace management system: messages are forwarded by agents to the broker.

 Logstash will be consuming messages from the broker via an input plugin, then transforming the messages in a format suitable for Elasticsearch via a filter plugin and finally writing to Elasticsearch via an output plugin.

 Kibana will be used to query Elasticsearch and visualize data:
- - the Graph plugin allows to visualize related items like all service calls related to a user request
+ - to visualize related items, like all service calls related to a user request, it is possible to use the [Graph plugin](http://www.elastic.co/products/x-pack/graph) or the [Network plugin](http://dlumbrer.github.io/kbn_network/) or to develop custom plugins to cover specific use cases
  - dashboards can be created to show, filter, query, cross, analyse log and trace information
  - Prelert machine learning technology has been [integrated into Elasticsearch](https://www.elastic.co/blog/introducing-machine-learning-for-the-elastic-stack) allowing anomaly detection and prediction